SpectraL519/cpp-ap/README.md

 #### Optional argument specific parameters

-- `required` - if this option is set for an argument, failure of parsing it's value will result in an error.
+- `required` - if this option is set for an argument and it's value is not passed in the command-line, an exception will be thrown.

   ```c++
   parser.add_optional_argument("output", "o").required();